NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/quoFEM/FramePeriod.rst

 .. note::

    1. The computed values compare favorably to the values used to generate the 'observed results' when developing this problem, these being the values shown in the script, i.e. :math:`m1=0.53` and :math:`m2=0.25`.
-   2. It would proove useful for you to adjust the parameters, observed values and inputs for the continuous design variables.
+   2. It would prove useful for you to adjust the parameters, observed values and inputs for the continuous design variables.
 The numbers were chosen to demonstrate the methods can give good results.
 They do not always return such good numbers.